ClusterLLM: Large Language Models as a Guide for Text Clustering: Introduction

 \section{Introduction}

 { } { } { }

-Text clustering has been studied for years and it has recently gained new significance in identifying public perception from social media~\cite{PARK2022103524}, analysing cause of accidents~\cite{xu2022cause} or detecting emerging research topics~\cite{martinez2022analysis}.
-A common practice in text clustering is to apply clustering algorithms~\cite{macqueen1967classification,zhang-etal-2021-supporting} on top of pre-trained embedders~\cite{muennighoff2022mteb,wang2022text,INSTRUCTOR} which could achieve higher performance with better pre-training quality.
-However, recent instruction-tuned LLMs such as ChatGPT, that demonstrated extraordinary language capabilities for various natural language applications by following textual instructions, can only be utilized through the APIs without accessible embedding vectors for clustering.
-Hence, LLMs can not be directly applied on text clustering tasks.
+Text clustering, as a fundamental task in natural language processing (NLP), has a wide spectrum of applications, such as identifying public perception from social media~\cite{PARK2022103524}, analysing cause of accidents~\cite{xu2022cause}, and detecting emerging research topics~\cite{martinez2022analysis}.
+A common practice for text clustering is to apply clustering algorithms~\cite{macqueen1967classification,zhang-etal-2021-supporting} on top of pre-trained embedders~\cite{muennighoff2022mteb,wang2022text,INSTRUCTOR} which could achieve higher performance with better pre-training quality.
+State-of-the-art large language models (LLMs) such as recent GPT series~\cite{brown2020language,ouyang2022training,OpenAI2023GPT4TR} have demonstrated extraordinary language capabilities for various NLP applications however, these GPT models can only be utilized through the APIs without accessible embedding vectors for clustering.
+Hence, LLMs cannot be directly applied on text clustering tasks.

-In this paper, we wish to provide insights on the following question: \begin{itemize}[nosep,leftmargin=*] \item \textit{Can we leverage API-based LLMs to guide text clustering efficiently?} \end{itemize} To approach such a challenge, we first draw inspiration from an observation that \emph{humans represent an instance through comparing with others}~\cite{nosofsky2011generalized}.
+In this paper, we provide insights on the question: \emph{Can we leverage API-based LLMs to guide text clustering efficiently?} We attack this challenging question by drawing inspiration from an observation that \emph{humans represent an instance through comparing with others}~\cite{nosofsky2011generalized}.
 For instance, people often classify a new piece of music into a specific genre by relating to familiar ones.
 In fact, pairwise relationships have been utilized in spectral clustering~\cite{donath1972algorithms,cheeger1970lower} before.
-Nonetheless, naively traversing all the pairs within dataset is obviously intractable for querying ChatGPT.
+Nonetheless, naively traversing all the pairs within dataset is obviously intractable and too expensive for querying LLMs.